PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/integration.rst

 1. to place it in the correct position in HTM 16.2 codebase.

-2. to discuss a method for reducing the wedgelet candidates making use of the angular predictions from learned deep model.
+2. to discuss a method for reducing the wedgelet candidates by making use of the angular predictions from learned deep model.

 Thank you for reading.